 It is my intention to feel good about everything I eat before eating, while eating and after I’m finished.

-Joy, satisfaction and appreciation aligns us with our True Self.
-It is a powerful positive vibration to our mind-body system that leads to increased physical and psychological wellbeing.
+Joy, satisfaction and appreciation aligns improves our digestion.
+These are powerful positive vibrations that connect our mind-body system leading to to increased physical and psychological wellbeing.

 Good feelings don’t just stay in our mind, messenger molecules instantly transmit their effect to the body’s 100 trillion cells, creating new brain cells and new pathways and brain patterns.
 The practice of gratitude has even been found to change our gene expression in a positive direction.

 I realize I can choose what to eat and how I feel about what I eat.
 IT IS MY CHOICE.

 The morning of Thanksgiving I imagine eating everything I want freely and enjoying it completely.
 I think about how delightful this experience is going to be.
 And then I take a moment to think about my body, my intelligent body of trillions of cells each of which knows exactly what to do.

 I compliment them collectively for their ability to maintain the continuity of my body.
 I speak to my cells lovingly and say to them “I know you know what to do.
 And I know that you have the ability to deal with whatever it is I give you and I that you have the ability to utilize the energy from it and give me feelings of vitality.”

 I feel appreciation for the cells of my body and the food that I’m going to be eating and those who prepared it.
 And I am so looking forward to this time with my family.